 Stop holding out on technology

-Reluctance to adopt new technology is, unfortunately, a common theme amongst healthcare professionals.
-This is a shame because it's detrimental to both the clinical staff and clients and often means that individuals within the mental healthcare industry experience avoidable inconveniences and delays.
-Covid-19 has forced the hand of many healthcare practitioners as they have either have to make significant technological advancements or fail to see their clients at all.
+In 2020, COVID-19 forced the hand of many healthcare practitioners as they have either had to modify their practice extensively, make significant technological advancements, or fail to see their clients at all.
 This trend will continue, with telehealth and online services becoming more and more common throughout the world.
 Now is the time to embrace new technology and consider your organizational skills as a good practice manager.
-What do your business administration practices look like?
-How do you store your client's health information?
-Are your online communication skills up to scratch?
-Use those problem-solving skills you possess and take the time to attend some seminars, read blogs or watch youTube videos to learn what might suit your practice best and how to use it.

-Put your client's first
+Put your clients first

 Look after your team